MrLakige/Robotics-lab-project/README.md

 Repository of robotics laboratory project

 ### Description
-project based on ROS, <br>
+Project based on ROS, <br>
-the goal of this project is recognize some mega blocks bricks using zed2 sterocam, and then move the arm robot to take the bricks and move to another position<br>
+The goal of this project is recognize some mega blocks bricks using zed2 sterocam, and then move the arm robot to take the bricks and move to another position<br>
 framework used: ROS-noetic (https://wiki.ros.org/noetic)

+___
 ### Installation and Requirements <br>
-first of all, download and install ros: <br>
+First of all, download and install ros: <br>
-following this tutorial [link](https://github.com/mfocchi/locosim) <br>
+Following this tutorial [link](https://github.com/mfocchi/locosim) <br>
-install eigen library
+Install eigen library
 ```bash
     sudo apt install libeigen3-dev
 ```